Bianca Belair: Personal life

 Blair's father was in a band called the Blair Brothers and her brother played football.
 Her grandfather Edward G. High was a professor and chairman of biochemistry at Meharry Medical College, her great-grandfather Edward N. Toole was the first licensed African American electrician in Durham, North Carolina, and her aunt Miranda Hunt was one of the first African Americans to integrate St. Cecilia High School in Nashville, Tennessee.

+Blair has been open about her struggles with an eating disorder, crediting a past track coach at Texas A&M University with helping her to prioritize her mental health and move onto recovery from the disorder.

 On June 9, 2017, Blair announced that she was engaged to fellow professional wrestler Kenneth Crawford, better known as Montez Ford.
 The couple married on June 23, 2018.
-Blair has been open about her struggles with an eating disorder, crediting a past track coach at Texas A&M University with helping her to prioritize her mental health and move onto recovery from the disorder.
+Blair is the stepmother of Crawford's two children from a previous relationship.
+During the first night of WrestleMania 42, Blair announced that she was expecting her first child with Crawford.
+On August 4, on her social media, she announced that she gave birth to her first child, who is a son.